-Treating a distant recurrence of breast cancer that has spread (called metastastic) can include:
+- Treating a distant recurrence of breast cancer that has spread (called metastatic) can include:

 Women are encouraged to continually reevaluate their breast cancer treatment plan and talk with their health care providers about whether treatment is helping their quality of life.
 During this time, women should take the best possible care of themselves by: